CCBlueX/.github/profile/README.md

 ### 🛠️ Tools

-We also develop useful tools to make life easier for Minecraft server admins.
-Our rcon_bruteforcer tool is a powerful utility that enables you to brute force RCON passwords, making it easier to manage and control your Minecraft servers.
+We also develop useful tools to make cheating in Minecraft easier.
+Our tools are designed to help you get the most out of LiquidBounce and other popular hacked clients.

 ## 🤝 Our Contributions